A Journey Through Time: The Fascinating History of the Use of Cannabis

 Introduction

 Cannabis, a plant that has been both revered and vilified throughout history, has a past as rich and diverse as the variety of its uses.
-From ancient rituals to modern medicinal applications, this article will explore how cannabis has been used by various cultures around the world throughout the centuries.
+From ancient rituals to modern medicinal applications, this article will explore how cannabis has been used by various cultures around the world over the centuries.

 Ancient Origins